apache/parquet-site/content/en/blog/features/alp_encoding.md

 categories: ["features"]
 ---

-Apache Parquet adopts ALP (Adaptive Lossless floating-Point) - new lightweight floating-point encoding that shows simiar compression ratio to heavyweight compressors like zstd and **much** faster decompression speed + "random access" support.
+Apache Parquet adopts ALP (Adaptive Lossless floating-Point) -- a new lightweight floating-point encoding that shows similar compression ratio to heavyweight compressors like zstd and **much** faster decompression speed + "random access" support.

 "Random access" is a key feature of ALP -- it allows retrieving a single value without decoding the entire page.
 This property is becoming increasingly important for workloads such as point lookups with text and vector indexes.